IdentityServer/IdentityServer4/README.md

 # Important update
 As of Oct 1st 2020, we started a new [company](https://duendesoftware.com/).
-All new feature work will hapen in our new [organization](https://github.com/duendesoftware).
+All new feature work will happen in our new [organization](https://github.com/duendesoftware).
 The new Duende IdentityServer is available under both a FOSS (RPL) and a commercial license.
 Development and testing is always free.
 [Contact](https://duendesoftware.com/contact) us for more information.
 This repo will be maintained with bug fixes and security updates until November 2022.

 ## About IdentityServer4